Filipe-Matos-Viriato/chatbot/ONBOARDING_LEAD_QUALIFICATION_PRD.md

 ## 1. Overview

 This PRD defines a quick onboarding and lead qualification flow that triggers after a user's first message in the chatbot.
 The flow captures the user's property typology preference, budget, and buying timeframe via a multiple-options survey, then asks for name and email.
-The data is saved to Supabase (authoritative system of record) and selectively to Pinecone (preference signals without PII) to enable personalized recommendations and follow-up.
+The data is saved to Supabase (authoritative system of record).
+Vector storage was removed along with the RAG system.

 Primary goal: improve lead capture rate and quality while keeping conversation momentum and adapting next steps to the user’s initial intent.